Our group investigates the exploitation of distributed properties of smart materials and structures in the design of novel adaptive systems.

-The project deals with the development and prototypic implementation of a fully monolithic morphing wing based on the technology of compliant mechanisms.
-As compared to a conventional wing, the morphing wing will be capable to adapt the profile camber under given limits in a controlled way.
+The project dealt with the development and prototypic implementation of a fully monolithic morphing wing based on the technology of compliant mechanisms.
+As compared to a conventional wing, the morphing wing is capable to adapt the profile camber under given limits in a controlled way.

 Smart Compliant Structures with Enhanced Functionalities

-This project deals with compliant, hingeless structures for shape control.
+This project dealt with compliant, hingeless structures for shape control.
 Compliant structure or compliant mechanism will be given increasing significance in future considering their potential for reduction of stress concentration and intrinsic multi-functionalities.